golden-trout/golden-trout/README.md

 ### Hi. 🐟🙋‍♂️
-### I WAS A NORMAL TROUT.
-BUT I AM FIRED. 🧡💛
+### I was a normal trout until I was FIRED. 🧡💛
-### BEFORE I AM FULLY COOKED, WE CAN TALK A LITTLE BIT ABOUT STATSTICS.
+### Before I am fully cooked, we can talk a little bit about statistics.
+(That's good, maybe)

 <!--